trailblazer/formular/README.md

 ## API

-The API is highly inspired by the [SimpleForm](https://github.com/plataformatec/simple_form) gem.
+The render API is highly inspired by the [SimpleForm](https://github.com/plataformatec/simple_form) gem.

 ## Key Features

 * Incredibly fast.
 * Customization: "Wrappers" are self-explaining objects.
 Ships with renderers for Foundation, ...
 * No magic.
 No `respond_to?`, no guessing, no hidden semantics.
+* A well-designed API instead of a configuration DSL.
+If you need to change behavior, program it.

 ## Installation